 If the screen is too close to you, the eyes end up having to work harder.
 If the screen is too far away, you tend to squint and frown causing frontal headaches or you might lean forward causing neck tension.

-Check out the ACC guidelines for computer use, it is a lengthy document, but well worth getting your set up as close to perfect as possible!
+Check out the WorkSafe guidelines for computer use, this has been created with ACC, for the prevention and management of computer-related health issues.
+With the amount of time we spend at computers it’s well worth getting your set up as close to perfect as possible!

 Eye exercises for eye strain